Go to the profile of Commission Factory

 Brown might not be the most exciting colour for brands, but it works great as an earthy, natural colour.
 Brown is typically found in marketing for natural products because it represents the colour of earth and wood.

-Examples of The Colour Brown in Marketing
+Examples of the Colour Brown in Marketing

 Iconic Australian brand R.M Williams uses a bold brown colour throughout its online content.
 It represents the heritage of the brand while also signalling its leather products.